zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 In this task, you run the app from the container you built in the previous task.

-1. In the **Images** area of the Docker extension in VS Code, expand the `best-for-you-organics` image, and then right-click on the `latest` image, and select **Run Interactive**.
+1. In the **Images** area of the Docker extension in VS Code, expand the `best-for-you-organics` image and then right-click on the `latest` image and select **Run Interactive**.

     ![The image is selected in the Images area of the Docker extension explorer, and Run Interactive is highlighted in the shortcut menu.](media/vscode-extensions-docker-images-latest.png "Docker extension explorer")

     > **Note**: If you receive an error that the address is already in use, return to the terminal window where you ran the application using the `npm start` command and press `CTRL+C` to stop the application.
 Then, try the above action again.

 2. Notice in the Interactive terminal that a docker run command is issued.
-Using the VS Code Docker extension, you can issue some docker commands, without needing to work from the command line.
+Using the VS Code Docker extension, you can issue some docker commands without needing to work from the command line.

     ![The docker run command is highlighted in the Interactive terminal window.](media/vscode-terminal-docker-run.png "Interactive terminal window")